Policy Learning under Endogeneity Using Instrumental Variables: Empirical Application

-We note that individuals induced into treatment have positive PRTE except for those with low values of $(Z_1,Z_2)$.
+From Panel A of Figure \ref{interpretability}, it can be seen that only individuals with low $Z_2$ are induced into treatment.
+From Panel B of Figure \ref{interpretability}, it can be seen that individuals induced into treatment have positive PRTE except for those with low values of $(Z_1,Z_2)$.
 Put together, absent budget constraints, individuals in the upper-left corner are prioritized for the full tuition waiver.
 Meanwhile, contour lines where $Z_1$ is high are steep in both panels, implying that individuals with higher $Z_1$ incur greater manipulation costs for the same amount of welfare gains.
 Consequently, the optimal policy under budget constraints, which trades off welfare gains against costs, gives up individuals with high $Z_1$.